These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T4A07 (C)

-How is the computer’s sound card used when conducting digital communications using a computer?
+How is a computer’s sound card used when conducting digital communications using a computer?

 C. The sound card provides audio to the microphone input and converts received audio to digital form